anovos/anovos-docs/docs/using-anovos/config_file.md

 🔎 _Corresponds to [`transformers.PCA_latentFeatures`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.PCA_latentFeatures)_

+- `list_of_cols`:  The numerical columns (list of strings or string of column names separated by `|`) to standardize.
-- `list_of_cols`: List of numerical columns to encode e.g.,  ["col1", "col2"]. "all" can be passed to include all numerical columns for analysis.
+  Can be set to `"all"` to include all numerical columns.

-- `drop_cols`: List of columns to be dropped e.g.,  ["col1", "col2"].
+- `drop_cols`: The columns (list of strings or string of column names separated by `|`) to exclude from latent features computation.

+- `explained_variance_cutoff`: The required explained variance cutoff.
-- `explained_variance_cutoff`: Determines the number of encoded columns in the output.
-If N is the smallest integer such that top N encoded columns explain more than explained_variance_cutoff variance,  these N columns will be selected.
-(Default value = 0.95)
+  Determines the number of encoded columns in the output.
+  If `N` is the smallest integer such that the top `N` encoded columns explain more than the given variance threshold, these `N` columns be selected.

-- `standardization`:  Boolean argument – True or False.
-True,  if the standardization required.
-(Default value = True)

-- `imputation`: Boolean argument – True or False.
-True,  if the imputation required.
-(Default value = False)

-- `imputation_configs`: Takes input in dictionary format.
-Imputation function name is provided with key "imputation_name". optional arguments pertaining to that imputation function can be provided with argument name as key.
-(Default value = {"imputation_function": "imputation_MMM"})
+  Defaults to `0.95`.

+- `standardization`:  If `True` (the default), standardization is applied. `False` otherwise.

+**🚧 TODO: Do we need a `standardization_configs` option here, just as we have it for `autoencoder_latentFeatures`?**

+- `imputation`: If `True`, imputation is applied. `False` (the default) otherwise.

+- `imputation_configs`: Configuration for imputation in dictionary format.
+  The name of the imputation function is specified with the key `imputation_name` (defaults to `imputation_MMM`).
+  Arguments for the imputation function can be passed using additional keys.

-- `stats_missing`: Takes arguments for read_dataset (data_ingest module) function in a dictionary format to read pre-saved statistics on missing count/pct i.e. if measures_of_counts or missingCount_computation (data_analyzer.stats_generator module) has been computed & saved before.
+- `stats_missing`: **🚧 TODO: Please clarify the following, link the respective sections, and provide an example.** Takes arguments for read_dataset (data_ingest module) function in a dictionary format to read pre-saved statistics on missing count/pct i.e. if measures_of_counts or missingCount_computation (data_analyzer.stats_generator module) has been computed & saved before.
 (Default value = {}).

 **🚧 TODO: Provide an example for modifying different sets of columns with different settings.**